 A2.3 Page limit and format for draft CPM texts

-A2.3.1 The responsible groups shall prepare draft CPM texts in the format and structure decided by the first session of the CPM.
+A2.3.1 The responsible groups shall prepare draft CPM texts in the format and structure decided by the first session of the CPM (CPM-1).

+{ARS Option A}

-A2.3.2 All necessary texts should be as concise as possible with the objective of not exceeding a limit of 10 pages3 per agenda item or topic.
+A2.3.2 All necessary texts should be as concise as possible with the objective of not exceeding a limit of 10 pages3 per agenda item or topic; regional or consolidated approaches should be prioritized in order to support this objective and reduce unnecessary duplication.

 A2.3.3 In order to achieve this objective, the following should be implemented: